amberframework/docs/guides/models/jennifer/migrations.md

 end
 ```

-`up`method is needed for placing your db changes there, `down`- for reverting your changes back.
+The `up` method is where your database changes go, whereas, `down` is used for reverting your changes back.

 Example for creating table: